 It used to be a child.
 Its lips mime words, but no throat remains.
 I would hide, but it is already sitting on my bed, one fragmented leg folded under what was once a nightgown.

-The child’s stare is too wide, its eyes are puckered and glisten from an un-seen light.
-Drawn lips form syllables.
+The child’s stare is too wide, its puckered eyes glisten from moisture or a rippling unseen light.
+Shredded lips form syllables.
 It calls to me in silent panic.
 I wonder if the cries are in English, or Portuguese, or a tongue smothered before anyone thought to write.

 I want to be awake.
 I smell my unshowered body and feel the fever-soaked sheets.
 The glass of water by the bed is still there.
 I cannot reach it.

 The nightgown is torn but neat.
-Age-yellowed muslin, hand stitches.
-There was love there once.
+Age-yellowed muslin, hand-stitched scalloped edges, frayed and leaking thread.
 The child’s visible limb ends at the knee; a bone protrudes like an exposed knuckle, the flesh boiled away.
 Inches away but separate, a tiny foot, shriveled and askew.

-Only then do I see the rusty shackle, cut into ankle bone, its flakes merging with corrupted skin.
-The child grips it as though it were a handle to carry the lost part of their body.
-The lips work.
-I feel the echo of the anchor.
+The lips part.
+Only then do I see the rusty shackle, cut into ankle sinew, its flakes merging with corrupted skin.
+The child's bone fingertips work at it as though it were a handle to carry the lost part of their body.
+No. It's an anchor.
 To a seabed.
 To the mattress.
 To this earth.

 “You should not be here,” I whisper.
 But perhaps I am the one intruding.

-The lips move again, word after word I cannot hear.
+The mouth moves again, word after word I cannot hear.
 I feel its breath now, short and rapid, its last gasp, forever repeating.

-Something compels me to reach and draw the child into my arms.
-I feel nothing in my hand, yet the gesture draws it near.
+My arms move.
+The gesture draws it near.
+I feel nothing in my hands.
 Its head rests on my chest.
 I smell salt water and mould, yet underneath the rot, a trace of vanilla.
-I close my eyes.
-I feel only the weight of the air.
+In new darkness I focus on the weight of the air.
 I hold the shape of absence.
-It might not be there, and yet I hear the breaths.
-They are slowing, slowing.
+It might not be there, and yet I follow the cadence of breaths, from gasp to inward sigh.
 Fingers trail across my chest and clutch at my skin.

 I hear the faintest mewl of relief, but I cannot tell if it is mine or the child’s.